Approach to Therapy

 Kristin is a born adventurer and outdoor enthusiast.
-You can find her hiking the nearest peaks, surfing local waves, or car camping.
+You can find her trail running to nearby peaks, surfing local waves, or car camping with a view.
 She is passionate about using adventure and nature as a vehicle for healing, growth, and self discovery.

 "My anxiety was so bad for years I was vomiting, had constant nausea, diarrhea, and stomach pain, and I wasn't sleeping.
 After 6 months working with Kristin, all of these symptoms were no longer issues for me.
 My anxiety is now managable with tools like Heart Math, Breathwork, and meditation."